ns-rse/action-sphinx-docs-to-gh-pages/README.md

 [Contributers](https://github.com/uibcdf/action-sphinx-docs-to-gh-pages/graphs/contributors)).
 Other GitHub Actions can be found at [the UIBCDF GitHub site](https://github.com/search?q=topic%3Agithub-actions+org%3Auibcdf&type=Repositories).

+Support is now provided for building multiple versions of the documentation using [sphinx-multiversion](https://holzhaus.github.io/sphinx-multiversion/master/).
+If you wish to use this be sure to read the [configuration](https://holzhaus.github.io/sphinx-multiversion/master/configuration.html) section and update your package optional dependencies and `docs/conf.py` to not only include the required package but configure which tags/branches to build the documentation for.
+Note also the section on [Hosting on GitHub Pages — sphinx-multiversion 0.2.4 documentation](https://holzhaus.github.io/sphinx-multiversion/master/github_pages.html) and in particular the need to add an `index.html` to the `gh-pages` branch to redirect requests.

 ## Requirements

 ### GitHub Pages taking the source from the branch gh-pages